microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ![Copilot inline chat in devcontainer.json file](images/artificial-intelligence/inline-chat.png)

 You can ask Copilot questions that emerge as you write and iterate on code, such as "Explain this piece of code" or "How do I add functionality to do X?"
-[Slash commands](#slash-commands) also work in inline chat.
+Several [slash commands](#slash-commands) also work in inline chat.

 ## Additional resources